-It is estimated that some 70 per cent of consumers in Northern Ireland use oil for heating, and while oil remains unregulated to the same degree as natural gas and electricity, there is an extensive network of oil distributers and suppliers which ensure that heating oil prices in Northern Ireland remain competitive with other regions.
+Some 68 per cent of homes in Northern Ireland are still heated by oil and, while oil remains unregulated to the same degree as natural gas and electricity, there is an extensive network of oil distributers and suppliers which ensure that heating oil prices in Northern Ireland remain competitive with other regions.

-Coal has less significance as a primary heating source, though it is used industrially, and in particular for power generation.
+Coal has less significance as a primary heating source.
+It is used industrially and currently, in particular, for some power generation although this is due to be phased out within the next few years.

 Liquified Petroleum Gas (LPG)